SOCIALIST MONUMENTALISM AND VOODOO RITUALS

 We’ll leave Ouagadougou and board our morning Air Burkina flight to Cotonou, the largest city in Benin.

 Benin Architecture-and-Voodoo Tour: we’ll base ourselves at the modernist Hotel du Lac and spend four days visiting architectural jewels and bustling markets around and about of country’s deep south: Porto Novo, Cotonou, Grand Popo and Ouidah, the latter being also Benin’s voodoo capital.
-Architectural and monumental highlights of our stay will include splendidly elaborated Afro-Brazilian churches, mosques, basilicas and private mansions alike, the moving memorials to the slave trade, the afro-modernist BCEAO Headquarters, the lake-side village of Ganvié, the über-Soviet Place de l'Étoile Rouge, the socialist-realist Martyrs’ Monument and the super-odd brightly-coloured statue of Georgi Dimitrov, the first leader of communist Bulgaria (yes, you read that right, Bulgaria!).
+Architectural and monumental highlights of our stay will include splendidly elaborated Afro-Brazilian churches, mosques, basilicas and private mansions alike, the moving memorials to the slave trade, the afro-modernist BCEAO Headquarters, the stilt village of Ganvié, the Soviet vibes of Place de l'Étoile Rouge, the socialist-realist Martyrs’ Monument, and the brightly-coloured statue of Georgi Dimitrov, the first leader of communist Bulgaria.

 Movies and books: In Search of Voodoo: Roots to Heaven (Djimon Hounsou, 2018); Cobra Verde (Werner Herzog, 1987); The Viceroy of Ouidah (Bruce Chatwin, 1980); Amazons of Black Sparta: The Women Warriors of Dahomey (Stanley Alpern, 1998).